 Helping You Survive Texas’s Criminal Process

-I have defended my clients against criminal charges in Dallas County and Collin County courthouses for over a decade.
+I have defended my clients against criminal charges in Collin County courthouses for over a decade.
 Whether you are facing misdemeanor or felony charges, I am qualified to handle all aspects related to your case.

 Please read this information to learn more about what to expect after you have been charged with a crime.
 Then, contact The Law Office Of H. Alex Fuller, PLLC, in McKinney to make an appointment for your no-cost consultation by calling 972-535-8266.